ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/login-page.md

 ### Set up the Models

 Switching back to the view file, we have two bits of information to get from the user: their email address and their password.
 We will use the `useField` composition API from vee-validate to create the models for those inputs.
 The string passed to the `useField()` function is the value for the associated input's `name`.
-The following code belongs in the `script setup` section.
+The following code belongs in the `script` section.

 ```TypeScript
 import { useForm, useField } from 'vee-validate';